-San Mateo County is acutely experiencing the impacts of climate change, including flood risks due to sea level rise, heat exposure due to prevalence of impervious surfaces (e.g., roads and parking lots), increasing wildfires, and loss of agriculture.
+San Mateo County is experiencing the impacts of climate change, including flood risks due to sea level rise, heat exposure due to prevalence of impervious surfaces (e.g., roads and parking lots), increasing wildfires, and loss of agriculture, and these impacts are expected to get worse over time.
+Sea level rise alone could result in the submergence of 183 hazardous materials sites, 2 power plants and 19 electric substations, 25 miles of rail and 350 miles of local roads, 45 schools, and 7 wastewater treatment plants in San Mateo County assuming 6.6 feet of sea level rise and a 1% annual chance storm (County of San Mateo Sea Level Rise Vulnerability Assessment, 2018).

-Bayside communities - where most communities of color and low-income households in the county are located - are particularly vulnerable due to impending sea level rise.
-The California EPA and the White House Council on Environmental Quality have identified areas calling for priority focus considering both environmental risks and community demographics, including portions of East Palo Alto, North Fair Oaks, San Mateo, South San Francisco, and Daly City.
-Some households may opt to migrate to areas of the country where risks and impacts are lower (Hurdle, 2022; Bittle et al., 2023).
+Some San Mateo County households may opt to migrate to areas of the country where risks and impacts are lower (Hurdle, 2022; Bittle et al., 2023).
 This option requires not only the financial means to do so, but other kinds of flexibility, such as the ability to work from home.
 Consequently, those with lower incomes may be left to bear the brunt of these hazards.